ragibgormez/Stock-Price-Prediction-using-LSTM/README.md

 **What happens when you run `predict.py`:**
 - The script loads the trained LSTM model from the `.keras` file.
 - It fetches the latest stock data for the specified ticker symbol.
-- It makes predictions on the next days of stock prices.
 - It plots the actual vs predicted stock prices and calculates the following error metrics: MSE, RMSE, MAE, and R².

 ## Code Explanation